siddharthsakriya/stportfolio2023/README.md

 ## The Task

-In essence, the goal was to find a path from the start point to a goal, and back.
+In essence, the goal was to find a path from the start point to a end goal, and back.
 The scenario set out for us was that the program was a order processing and pathfinding system for a pizza delivery drone which delivers pizzas to Appleton Tower.
 The drone was only allowed to move in the 16 cardinal directions for a fixed distance at a time.
 One step in a cardinal direction was referred to as a 'move'.
 The system is to be data-driven, utilising the latest data from the rest server.

 ## The Solution